kellyav/sql/README.md

 - **people_analysis.sql** (in the world_db folder, people table)

 Answers questions about the people table such as:
-Get the names of people whose names have 'r' as the second letter, and The percentage of people who are no longer alive.
+Get the names of people whose names have 'r' as the second letter, and the percentage of people who are no longer alive.

 ## Resources
 Thanks to